ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 You need to configure the WinRM service so that Ansible can connect to it.
 There are two main components of the WinRM service that govern how Ansible can interface with the Windows host: the ``listener`` and the ``service`` configuration settings.

 ..
 Note::
-    The script for setting up this service has been moved to a new `location <https://github.com/oraNod/ansible-documentation/blob/a1133258b90fbbd5e120bb187bcbe9b907e9f3f8/examples/scripts/ConfigureRemotingForAnsible.ps1>`_.
+    The script for setting up this service is `available to download on GitHub <https://raw.githubusercontent.com/ansible/ansible-documentation/ae8772176a5c645655c91328e93196bcf741732d/examples/scripts/ConfigureRemotingForAnsible.ps1>`_.
     Reason been that using it can cause several issues for the user.
 Chances are it will be completely taken down in the future.